 Hydration: How to be a grape

 Ever thought water was the best thing ever during a workout?
 You just couldn’t get enough?
-Water is just as important when we aren’t throwing around weights or sweating and panting profusely on a StairMaster.
+Water is just as important when we aren’t collecting sweat in a workout.
 Though not always the most exciting beverage, it is essential for optimal health and survival.

 We are approximately 60% water.
 A true liquid asset to our health, water does so much for us including the regulation of body temperature, lubrication of our joints and body tissues, delivery of nutrients and oxygen to cells, flushes out waste products, prevents constipation, and maintains blood volume.

 So how much do you need?
 A basic recommendation is 8 cups a day (imagine a half gallon of milk).
 That's the pretty bare bones minimum though, so if you aren't even meeting this, it's time to step your game up.

 Depending on your age, weight, gender, environment (extreme heat or cold), and obviously how much you exercise, this number could be a serious low-ball.